huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 pipeline = DiffusionPipeline.from_pretrained("runwayml/stable-diffusion-v1-5", use_safetensors=True)
 ```

 This same checkpoint can also be used for an image-to-image task.
 The [`DiffusionPipeline`] class can handle any task as long as you provide the appropriate inputs.
-For example, for a specific task like image-to-image, you need to pass an initial image to the pipeline.
+For example, for an image-to-image task, you need to pass an initial image to the pipeline.

 ```py
 from diffusers import DiffusionPipeline